 The program strongly supports community-based practice and works with organizations and populations.
 To understand and work in the community, the importance of cultural responsiveness is key and the program has intentionally threaded an emphasis on developing cultural competency throughout the curriculum.
 The use of the Kawa Model (2006) provides a theoretical approach that supports a view of culture as a dynamic process.
 It affirms the inseparability of the individual from context and nicely parallels Kielhofner's description of the physical and social environment while also describing cultural complexities.

 The ability to recognize the contextual implications and understand an individual's occupational performance needs is the essence of clinical reasoning for occupational therapists.
 Clinical reasoning is “the process used by practitioners to plan, direct, perform and reflect on client care" (Schell, 2003, p.
 131).
 Schön (1983) first described how effective professional practice requires a blend of technical knowing combined with reflection during the actual process of practice.
 Mattingly and Fleming (1994) incorporated Schön's work into a research project that came to be known as the Clinical Reasoning Study.
 This study found that the process of critical thinking goes beyond an accumulation of professional skills and knowledge, and requires individual practitioners to respond critically to uncertainty, instability, uniqueness, and values conflicts.
-Even when a professional consciously uses evidence-based theories and techniques, he/she is dependent on implicit recognitions, judgments, and skillful performances that require critical thinking.
+Even when a professional consciously uses evidence-based theories and techniques, the practitioner is dependent on implicit recognitions, judgments, and skillful performances that require critical thinking.
 Clinical reasoning recognizes and values the individual strengths, judgment, and levels of competence of the occupational therapy practitioner.

 Schell (2008) describes professional reasoning as the reasoning that occurs in non-medical environments such as schools and community settings.
 Occupational therapy managers, fieldwork educators, and supervisors use professional reasoning as they conceptualize OT practice.
 Through carefully considered instructional design throughout the OT program, students develop clinical and professional reasoning skills through didactic learning activities, integrated lab practice and experiential learning.
 The program aims to develop reflective practitioners who can enter the field with the ability to problem solve and think critically with autonomy and creativity.
 Throughout the OTD program students are increasingly challenged to look beyond the technical aspects of providing occupation-based interventions and consider the current and future needs of an individual within the context of individual life circumstances.
 By emphasizing the process of both clinical and professional reasoning, students are supported while being encouraged to examine the development of their own reasoning skills and learn about, from and with others throughout the curriculum.